-11.0.1 Each farm must maintain, and provide the auditor access to, records to demonstrate compliance with AWA standards.

-11.0.2 Records must be kept of the purchase, sale or transfer of AWA animals and products (e.g. feeder lambs, wool, meat etc.).

-11.0.3 Records must be kept of mortalities and culls including the cause for these where known.
+- 11.0.1 Each farm must maintain, and provide the auditor access to, records to demonstrate compliance with AWA standards. - 11.0.2 Records must be kept of the purchase, sale or transfer of AWA animals and products (e.g. hides, meat, etc.). - 11.0.3 Records must be kept of mortalities and culls including the cause for these where known.